-Matthew 5:9 says, "Blessed are the peacemakers, for they shall be called sons of God."
-This phrase is part of Jesus' Sermon on the Mount and contains profound theological truths that are deeply connected.
+Matthew 5:9 says, "Blessed are the peacemakers, for they will be called sons of God."
+This phrase, part of Jesus' Sermon on the Mount, contains deep theological truths and is deeply connected.
+Understanding this verse involves exploring its profound implications for God's character, relationships, and the overall narrative of redemption.

 The nature of God as a peacemaker